 Coworkers are expected to work for one calendar year.
-They are provided with free room and board, six weeks of vacation and receive $200 per month to reimburse them for out-of-pocket expenses.
+They are provided with free room and board, six weeks of vacation and a stipend for out-of-pocket expenses.

 Internships with additional pay are also available to US citizens with more experience.

 To find out more about becoming a coworker or intern, please contact us!

 We are growing our program.
 We welcome inquiries from people with experience in working with people with developmental disabilities or with interest in being trained to do so.

 This is a demanding job, requiring good energy and a joyful outlook.
 Rewards are both specific and tangible but also immeasurable.

 We wish to work with and energetically support people who:

 Wish to share their life with people with developmental disabilities, and who relish the prospect of combining the daily realities and responsibilities of running a Crew in our Day Program as well as an active lifesharing household.
 Crews are based on farm work and food processing and meal preparation.
 The household will likely include three adults with developmental disabilities, two or three one-year volunteers and the Crew Leader.

 Are able to work in a team that will include all members of the household, an administrator, a board of directors, and fellow members of the local lifesharing community.

 A deeply committed board ready to devote its time, its care and its ability to generate financial resources to support your work